potuzhnyj/parcelmap/README.md

 http://localhost:8000
 ```

-The recommended layout is a desktop or landscape browser window.
+The application requires a desktop or landscape browser window.
+Smaller or portrait screens are not supported.

 ## Project structure